richstokes/meshtastic_terminal/README.md

 # Meshtastic Scripts

-A collection of utility scripts for working with Meshtastic devices.
+A collection of scripts for playing with Meshtastic devices.
 These scripts allow you to monitor chat messages, broadcast messages with acknowledgment tracking, and interact with Meshtastic mesh networks.

 ## Scripts

 ### 1. Meshtastic TUI (`meshtastic_tui.py`)
-A modern terminal UI for monitoring Meshtastic messages in real-time with the ability to send replies.
+A modern terminal UI for monitoring Meshtastic messages in real-time with the ability to send messages.

 **Features:**
 - Real-time message display with timestamps